 Analyze Your Bill of Lading

 A bill of lading contains a great deal of information and some specialized terms, which can make it a little complicated to understand.
-Read through it carefully, and ask questions about the information it contains if you need to.
+Read through it carefully, and ask questions about the information it contains.

-Don’t sign the bill of lading before verifying that your items are in good condition after delivery.
+After delivery, don’t sign the bill of lading before verifying that your items are in good condition.
 Request that the movers note issues on the bill if you notice any damage or missing items as they unload the truck.
+In case of damage, the information on the bill of lading will be essential for filing your claim.

 Understand Your Coverage

-Full-value protection pays for replacements or repairs and covers your household goods in more detail, but it can be expensive.
 You can also purchase additional coverage from a third-party provider, but you must do this before you move.
-Your homeowners insurance offers some coverage for personal possessions during a move, but only in certain circumstances like theft or the moving truck getting into an accident.
-Your coverage limit will be lower during a move.
+Your homeowners insurance offers some coverage for personal possessions during a move but only in certain circumstances, such as theft or the moving truck getting into an accident.
+Additionally, your coverage limit will be lower during a move.

-Now you’re all moved into your new home, but you notice some of your belongings have sustained damage.
-Begin the following process below as soon as possible, and note that these steps will be easier if you’ve prepared by taking the actions listed above.
+If you notice some of your belongings are missing or have sustained damage after moving into your new home, begin the following process below as soon as possible.
+These steps will be easier if you’ve prepared by taking the actions listed above.

 Examine and Document Damage

-Your first step should be checking the items the movers brought into your new home for damage.
-In addition to writing a detailed description of the damage, you should take pictures with your phone or a digital camera.
+Check the items the movers brought into your new home for damage.
+Write a detailed description of the damage and take pictures with your phone or digital camera.
 Take photographs from several angles, and try to emulate your original photo before the damage.

-However, even after you’ve made thorough documentation, don’t throw away or attempt to repair any damaged items.
-Leave them exactly as they are—if possible, don’t touch them.
-Often, a claims adjuster must make an in-person inspection of the damage.
+After you’ve made thorough documentation, don’t throw away or attempt to repair any damaged items.
+Leave them exactly as they are and don’t touch them.
+Often, a claims adjuster will make an in-person inspection of the damage.
 You could hurt your claim if you alter the condition of the damaged goods.
 If the item in question is in pieces, keep all the pieces together in a box or bag.

 Contact the Movers

 Your first call should be to the moving company itself.
-You should make your own call even if the movers noticed the damage and volunteered to start the claims process.
+You should make the call even if the movers noticed the damage and volunteered to start the claims process.
 Contact your move coordinator or a customer service representative at the company and ask about initiating a claim.
-They should be trained in the process and help you get started.
 They may handle your claim in-house or put you in touch with a third-party specialist.

-Insurance companies will likely reject your claim if you can’t prove that the item was damaged during the move or if you ask for more reimbursement than the item is worth.
-Back up your claim with item descriptions and the photographs you took, and use data like credit card statements and receipts to prove monetary value.
+Insurance companies will likely reject your claim if you can’t prove that the item broke during the move or if you ask for more reimbursement than the item is worth.
+Back up your claim with item descriptions and the photographs you took, and use credit card statements and receipts to prove monetary value.
 Remember to keep a paper trail throughout the process.

 Wait for Repair or Reimbursement